SpinnySpiwal/RayField-Obfuscated-Examples/README.md

 ## Planned Features
 The planned features for this project are:
 * OneTime (Working Feature, Configurable) (once you have used RayPass) it will automatically disable.
-Leaving zero trace of it's presence.
+Leaving zero trace of its presence.
 * Automatically copies the key to your clipboard when the UI loads.
 (Done)
 * Add a notification so when it grabs the key, it gives you a notification for you to copy the key.
 (Working On It)
 * Working with all of RayField key methods, link, table (multiple), single key, etc. (Done)